Johnny Borrell: Early life and career

 In the Spring of 2005 Razorlight played two sold-out shows at London's Alexandra Palace with Noel Fielding from The Mighty Boosh as their support act.
 Meanwhile, in between-album's single "Somewhere Else" reached number 2 in the UK charts.
 Q Magazine called it: "A punk rock symphony, a thrilling change in direction", and high-profile support slots with U2, Queen, The Who and Oasis and the band's appearance at Live 8 kept Razorlight occupied through the rest of the year prior to entering the studio for their second album in early 2006.

 The self-titled follow up was produced by Pretenders, Sex Pistols and Roxy Music producer Chris Thomas.
 Their first single "In The Morning" went to number 3, and when the album was released on 17 July 2006 it gave the band their first number 1 in the UK album chart.
 The NME gave the album 8/10 and said: "A soulful romantic album that sees Razorlight comfortably leap the 'difficult second album' trap" whilst The Observer Music Monthly gave it 4/5 saying "[Borrell's] band's second album justifies the self-belief."
 Q Magazine called it "The best guitar album since Oasis's Definitely Maybe".

 2006 saw Borrell and the band grow into an arena act and extend their international reach.
 Second single 'America' went straight to number 1 in the UK on 14 October dominating UK radio charts to the end of the year, and climbing airplay and singles charts in Ireland, the Netherlands, France, Denmark, Germany, New Zealand, Australia, Japan and America.
 The Rolling Stones asked the band to support them in Europe.
 An autumn UK arena tour culminated in a sold out Wembley Arena show and tours of Japan, Europe and the US led into a second UK arena tour and a sold-out show at London's 17,000 capacity Earl's Court in April 2007.
 Razorlight were the only UK band to headline the main stage at Reading Festival in August 2007.
-The Razorlight singer next emerged in October, duetting with The Kinks' Ray Davies on "Sunny Afternoon" for the BBC Electric Proms at London's The Roundhouse.
+The Razorlight singer next emerged in October, duetting with the Kinks' Ray Davies on "Sunny Afternoon" for the BBC Electric Proms at the Roundhouse.